usc-robosub/barracuda-mapping/README.md

 - A launch file and YAML config for topics/frames.
 - Optional Docker setup for a reproducible environment.

+Note on dependencies: the project uses `liboctomap` and `octomap_msgs` directly and does not rely on `octomap_ros` or `octomap_server`.
+The Docker image and package manifest have been trimmed accordingly.

 ## Features
 - Incremental pose graph with GTSAM iSAM2 (prior + between factors).
 - Transforms incoming point clouds into `map` frame via TF2 and aggregates them.